-“Wash your hands before dinner”
+“Wash your hands before dinner behaviour”

 The exercise prescription

-- The CONTINOUS regimen, looked like a standard exercise session and involved a 30 minute moderate intensity (60 % of maximal heart rate) work-out on a tread-mill.
+This is what you are being told to do.
+It was a standard exercise session and involved a 30 minute moderate intensity (60 % of maximal heart rate) work-out on a tread-mill.

-When all was said and done, the exercise programmes were “identical” in terms of time and energy, the difference was in the timing.
+When all was said and done, the exercise programmes were “identical” in terms length, the difference was in the when the exercising sessions happened.

 The benefits …